Scouting magazine (The Scout Association)

 Scouting magazine was a bi-monthly publication of The Scout Association.
 The magazine included information, resources and support for both young people and adults involved with The Scout Association and Scouting.
-It was supplied free of direct charge to adult leaders and office holders of the association.
+From 2004, it was supplied free of direct charge to adult leaders and office holders of the association.
 The magazine originated in July 1909 as the Headquarters Gazette, merged with other periodical publications and had several changes of title, content, format and distribution method.
 The last issue was published in the autumn of 2020.

 Previous and other publications

 The Scout (1908–1966)

 The Scout, a weekly magazine for boys, was first published by Cyril Arthur Pearson on 14 April 1908, only weeks after Scouting for Boys, the book which Robert Baden-Powell and Pearson had used to promote the Scout Movement.
 The editor's office of The Scout initially provided a focus for both adults and boys seeking assistance with starting and running a Scout Troop.
 The advice given was sometimes at variance with Baden-Powell's wishes and he was horrified at Pearson's allocation of places at "the first official Scout camp" at Humshaugh, which effectively went to the Scouts who had bought the most copies of the magazine.
 In August 1933, falling sales prompted a change of title to Every Boy's Weekly with a reduction of content relating directly to Scouting, in an effort to broaden its appeal.
 In 1939, Newnes and Pearson decided that it was not profitable to continue publication, so it was taken over by The Boy Scouts Association and reverted to its original title.
 Haydn Dimmock, who had been editor of The Scout at Pearson's since 1919, was taken onto the Headquarters staff and encouraged to develop the Scouting content.
 Dimmock resigned as editor in June 1954 shortly before his death and was replaced by Rex Hazlewood.
 Eventually, falling sales led The Boy Scouts Association's Committee of the Council to order the closure of the magazine and it ceased publication with the last issue on 3 September 1966.
 Some regular features from The Scout transferred to The Scouter.